SUSE/suse-ai-up/examples/bugzilla-adapter/BUGZILLA_ADAPTER_README.md

 **"Authentication failed"**
 - Ensure your API key has the necessary permissions
-- Check the BUGZILLA_CONFIG format is correct
+- Check the BUGZILLA_SERVER environment variable is set correctly
 - Verify the Bugzilla server accepts your API key

 ### Debug Commands